 In April 2020, Fujitsu Group set up the Sustainability Management Committee, which leads the charge for management which takes sustainability initiatives into account.
 The Sustainability Management Committee has established major sustainability issues which are common globally (Global Responsible Business: GRB) and is working to address them, and the environment is one of those to be addressed.

 In order to promote environmental activities, we consider medium- and long-term issues, formulate policies, share business risks and opportunities due to climate change, consider ways to respond, and report regularly to the Sustainability Management Committee in order to improve EMS and strengthen governance.
 Based on that, final approvals on environmental management at the Fujitsu Group are made at meetings of the Management Council.

-In the promotion of environmental activities, we have organized environmental organizations in charge of issue-specifics, etc., composed of relevant parties that go beyond the framework of business groups and business units.
+We have in place environmental organizations in charge of specific issues, composed of relevant parties that go beyond the framework of business groups and business units.

 Through the promotion structure shown in the figure below, we are moving swiftly to popularize initiatives for addressing environmental issues throughout the Group.